-The purpose of decentralized networks are to benefit users that contribute to the network.
+The purpose of decentralized networks is to benefit users who contribute to the network.
 Whether you're running a node on a network, or simply running the software as an end user, you should consistently be rewarded and incentivized as being part of the ecosystem.
-For a messaging application, what could incentivize celebrities or high profile individuals to join and be part of the fun?
-Time is valubale, so in a chat network where anyone could send anyone else a message, why would extremely high profile individuals choose to be exposed to this kind of messaging ecosystem?
+For a messaging application, what could incentivize celebrities or high-profile individuals to join and be part of the fun?
+Time is valuable, so, in a chat network where anyone could send anyone else a message, why would the highest-profile individuals choose to be exposed to this kind of messaging ecosystem?

 Our solution for this is to implement a toll feature, where each user can specify how many tokens must be sent to them along with the message transaction in order for it to pop up in their inbox.
 This feature could apply to social networks as well, anyone can post to your wall, as long as they pay you what you want for the opportunity to advertise on your profile.